PlaySafe/impresario/readme.md

 ## Step 4.2: Write Java code to validate
-First, you need to load both meta data and configuration first, as the code below
+First, you need to load both metadata and configuration first, as the code below

 ```
-File metaResource = new File(<absolute path to meta data file>);
+File metaResource = new File(<absolute path to metadata file>);
 File configResource = new File(<absolute path to config file>);
 MetaData metaData = new MetaDataFactory().compile(metaResource);
 ValidationRuleFactory validationRuleFactory = new SingleValidationRuleFactory(metaData);